-On September 22, 2017, the Company issued 270,000,000 shares of Series A convertible preferred stock for a purchase price of \$1.00 per share, or \$270,000 in the aggregate.
+In September 2017, the Company issued 270,000,000 shares of Series A convertible preferred stock for a purchase price of \$1.00 per share, or \$270,000 in the aggregate.
 On January 8, 2018, the Company issued an additional 15,000,000 shares of Series A convertible preferred stock for a purchase price of \$1.00 per share, or \$15,000 in the aggregate.
-As of December 31, 2019, there were 286,000,000 Series A convertible preferred stock authorized of which 285,000,000 were issued and outstanding.
 Each outstanding share of Series A convertible preferred stock accrued dividends at 10% per annum of the Series A original issue price, subject to adjustment for stock splits, combinations, recapitalizations, stock dividends and similar transactions.
 Preferred dividends on the Series A convertible preferred stock were cumulative and were compounded annually.